NepeinAV/react-native-update-in-app/README.md

 ### Step 2

-If your decide that your app needs update, then request library to download APK file like that:
+If you decide that your app needs update, then request library to download APK file like that:

 ```
 AppUpdate.downloadApp(updateData.url);